 There were no casualties on the American side with only 5 dead inside the compound.
 The assault was completed in only 15 minutes, with the rest of the time spent collecting hard drives whilst a demolition team destroyed any evidence of the helicopter crash.
 One of the chinooks helped the SEALS home as well as carrying the corpse of bin Laden, to a safehouse where his identity was officially confirmed.

 The millennium dawned and, that November, a new President was to be elected.
 Bill Clinton served his two terms as allowed in the 22nd Amendment the Democrats needed a new candidate to lead them this election.
-The obvious choice fell to Bill Clinton’s VP, Al Gore, who had Joe Lieberman as his running mate.
-Whilst the Republican Primaries were a lot more competitive, George Bush, son of George H. W. Bush and Governor of Texas, came out on top, choosing the now infamous Dick Cheney as his pick for VP.
+The obvious choice fell to Clinton’s VP, Al Gore, who had Joe Lieberman, a Senator and former Attorney General from Connecticut, as his running mate.
+Whilst the Republican Primaries were a lot more competitive, George Bush, son of George H. W. Bush and Governor of Texas, came out on top, choosing Dick Cheney from Wyoming, the Secretary of Defence for his father and a former House Minority Whip, as his pick for VP.
 A lot of both the campaigns focused on domestic policy as, at the time, the United States was not involved in a single conflict.
-George Bush, during a debate, stated the line:

 I don’t think our troops ought to be used for what’s called nation-building.
 I think our troops ought to be used to fight and win war.